espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/project-configuration.rst

 - **idf.preFlashTask**
 - **idf.postFlashTask**

+4. After defining a profile and the settings for each profile use:

+- Click menu **View** > **Command Palette...**
-After defining a profile and the settings for each profile use the **ESP-IDF: Select Project Configuration** command to choose the configuration to override extension configuration settings.
+- Type **ESP-IDF: Select Project Configuration** command to choose the configuration to override extension configuration settings.

 There are many use cases for having multiple configurations profiles.
 It allows the user to store settings together and easily switch between one and the other.
 Let's explore one of this use cases here, having a development and production build profiles.